aleksarad/glowlist-frontend/README.md

 * [Figma](https://www.figma.com/) - Creating mockups/prototypes for site layout and design
 * [React-Canvas-Draw](https://github.com/embiem/react-canvas-draw) - A canvas drawing library for React
 * [React-Color](https://casesandberg.github.io/react-color/) - A collection of React color pickers.
 Besides style and preference, the advantage of using React Color over an HTML color input is that React Color provides opacity options.

+## Thank you ##
+Special thank you to [Tracy Shu](https://www.linkedin.com/in/tracy-shu-07354b48/) for helping me come up with the app name 💕 and thank you to [Anna Radevich](https://anna-radevich.herokuapp.com/) for the custom facecharts 💓